gyurmalin/properties/README.md

+# README

-# Data load and distance measurement for property price estimation
+Data load and distance measurement for property price estimation